usgs/wdfn-blog/content/checkstatus.md

 -   [Water Quality Watch](https://waterwatch.usgs.gov/wqwatch/)

-# Want to Connect?
+# #EnGageWithUSGS

 We are continuing to learn more about Check Status users as we continue our work improving the developer experience with accessing USGS water data.
-If you want to share your own workflow and feedback on the process or you'd be interested in participating in our user research process, please email <WDFN@usgs.gov>.
+If you want to share your own workflow and feedback on the process, email [mailto:wdfn@usgs.gov], or if you'd be interested in participating in our user research process, please email [mailto:WDFN_usabilitytesting@usgs.gov].

 *Quotes in this blog post have been lightly edited for grammar and clarity only.*